JetBrains/intellij-sdk-docs/basics/plugin_structure/dynamic_plugins.md

 ## Restrictions

 For a plugin to support this, all restrictions listed below must be met.
-To verify a plugin locally, run _Plugin DevKit | Plugin descriptor | Plugin.xml dynamic plugin verification_ inspection on all plugin descriptor files (required `plugin.xml` as well as any additional files).
+To verify a plugin locally, run **Analyize \| Run Inspection by Name... \| Plugin.xml dynamic plugin verification** inspection on all plugin descriptor files.

 For plugins hosted on the [JetBrains Plugins Repository](https://plugins.jetbrains.com) the built-in [Plugin Verifier](https://blog.jetbrains.com/platform/2018/07/plugins-repository-now-integrates-with-the-plugin-verification-tool/) will run these checks automatically.
 See [Plugin Verifier](/reference_guide/api_changes_list.md#plugin-verifier) for more information on how to run it locally.